 After releasing her first collection in 2018, The Deco Collection, she was selected to showcase her designs at two New York Fashion Week runway shows, that were recommended by the New York Times.
 She was also selected to showcase her designs for Raw Artists and FIT Runway 27.
 In December '18 and January '19, she was featured as an up and coming designer and her designs were featured in Fashion Avenue News Magazine.
 She debuted her new 2019 Sharon Springs Collection at NYFW in February of 2019.
+Designs from her 2019 collection were featured in a fashion editorial for La Botanica Magazine Winter Issue N.6 in 2019/2020.
 Her designs have recently been featured in Newsweek, Popsugar, and Zimbio as worn by celebrities on the red carpet.
 Additionally, her artwork has been displayed at prominent galleries such as the Museum at FIT in New York, New York.

-While Aimee specializes creating unique designs utilizing activewear and knit textiles, her prior training and experience also involves the use of a wide range of textiles and special techniques such as embroidery, pleating and draping.
+While Aimee specializes creating unique designs for men and women utilizing activewear and knit textiles.
+Her prior training and experience also involves the use of a wide range of textiles and special techniques such as bridal, embroidery, couture, avante-garde, pleating and draping, menswear and womenswear.

-Aimee ran NCAA collegiate cross country and track for the University of South Dakota.
-In her time at the University she was a cross country All-American, Academic All-American and a multiple time conference champion and national qualifier in cross country, indoor and outdoor track in distances that included: 6,000 meters, 1600 meters, 3,000 meters, 5,000 meters, a member of a school record setting 4x800 meter relay and distance medley relay teams.
+Aimee's love of activewear textiles began when she was an NCAA cross country/track and field athlete at the University of South Dakota.
+In her time at the University she was a cross country All-American and multiple time conference champion and national qualifier in distances that included: 6,000 meters, 5,000 meters, 3,000 meters, 1600 meters, a member of the record setting 4x800 relay and distance medley relay teams.
 She was the first woman at the University of South Dakota to become a NCAA Conference cross country champion for the school.
-After law school, Aimee continued her training for running in Flagstaff, Arizona; one of the United States' top training cities for elite distance athletes.
+Aimee then continued her training for running in Flagstaff, Arizona; a top training city for elite distance athletes.